Attractions

 Dog River, Lebanon

-Dog River, Jeita - 8 km
+Dog River, Jeita

 The Dog River (Nahr Al-Kalb) is a river in Lebanon which runs for 31 km from a spring in Jeita near the Grotto to the Mediterranean Sea.
 It is the ancient Lycus River and it attracts numbers of tourists who love nature as well as specialists of history and archeology.